The Ugly Truth of Commuting in Manila this Rainy Season

 Heavy rains, flooded streets, crowded trains, and buses – how will you survive?
 Pinoys commuting in Manila to work have to deal with the sluggish flow of traffic every day.
 They sat beside fellow commuters wet with sweat and enveloped with a not-so-happy aura.

-Pinoys commuting to work have to deal with the sluggish flow of traffic every day, sitting beside fellow commuters wet with sweat and enveloped with a not so happy aura.
-Every day is a struggle, and when it rains you are still expected to report to work as if it is a normal day just like your boss.
-The difference is, your boss has a car.
+Every day is a struggle.
+When it rains, you are still expected to report to work as if it is a normal day, just like your boss.
+The difference is your boss has a car.
+You don’t.

 MRT and LRT usually break down during mid-trips

 It is not new when Facebook trends with news of passengers walking on tracks.
 Why?
 Because an MRT train breaks down halfway to another station.
 Or LRT stations won’t accept passengers for a while due to technical problems.

 These circumstances are not enough excuses.
 When you get to work late and look haggard as if your shift has just ended.

 There are too many people for limited trains.

 Overcrowded trains may be a nuisance, yet Filipinos want to get to work on time.
 Or as soon as possible, they will push the already sweaty crowd further into the train just to get in.

 People may grumble, curse, and even shout at each other due to getting hurt.
 But they are all in the same predicament, standing close to strangers and almost breathing each other’s breath.

 Sometimes when a commuter complains loudly, others will say that complainants better get out and fetch a taxi.
 Or, better yet, buy a car for convenience.